RhineGST/FICTION-ZJU-Groupsite-Source/content/authors/He-Li/_index.md

     link: https://github.com/Lipher-zju
 ---

 I am currently working on my Bachelor's thesis at the [Formal Verification Group](/) under the supervision of Dr. Mingshuai Chen.
-The goal of my research is to develop a uniform language for specifying and reasoning about multi-modal service regulations.
+The goal of my research is to develop a uniform language for specifying and reasoning about multimodal service regulations.